Amboy, California: Arts and culture

 Amboy Crater, as viewed from the east.

 Roy's Motel and Café

 Roy's gas station prior to its restoration.

 Roy's Motel and Café provided gasoline, food, and lodging.
-It was noted for its Googie "retro-future" architecture added to one of the original buildings, and its sign, a 1959 addition.
+It was noted for its "retro-future" Googie architecture added to one of the original buildings, and its sign, a 1959 addition.
 Both Roy's and the surrounding town were once owned by Buster Burris, one of Route 66's most famous characters who purchased Roy's from his father-in-law Roy Crowl, the man for whom the property is named, in 1938 and ran the town until 1995.
 More recently, efforts to preserve Amboy and reopen Roy's have been undertaken by businessman Albert Okura and his son Kyle Okura.